 The board with its harmonious outline, even volume distribution and moderate length of 2.34 metres proves to be well-balanced all round - and is also particularly easy to surf and jibe.
-And what a Fanatic Jag can get out of the Supersport in terms of half a knot more at top speed can certainly be teased out with a fin upgrade.
+And the extra half a knot that a Fanatic Jag can achieve at top speed can certainly be teased out of the Supersport with a fin upgrade.
 The 44 G-10 fin works well - apart from the occasional slight loss of grip - but is certainly not the end of all options.

 Easy to surf top freeracer with good foil suitability.